mirfan899/sppas/Packager/doc/02_annotations/24_tokenization.md

 digit sequences, words, acronyms and letter sequences in all capitals, mixed case words, abbreviations, roman numerals, URL's and e-mail addresses...
 Normalizing or rewriting such texts using ordinary words is then an important issue.
-The main steps of the text normalization proposed in SPPAS are:
+The main steps of the text normalization implemented in SPPAS (Bigi 2011) are:

 * Remove punctuation;
 * Lower the text;